If you’ve recently become self-employed or your hours have reduced, you might be nervous about remortgaging.

 - Proof of any dividend payments if you’re a company director

-It’s common for lenders to favour accounts from an accountant, so it’s worth investing in one before you apply for your remortgage.
+It’s common for lenders to favour accounts prepared by an accountant, so it’s worth investing in one before you apply for your remortgage.

 If you have less than one year of accounts, you might struggle to prove your average income level, but a remortgage adviser might be able to find a company who’ll consider your application.

-Is It Hard to Get a Remortgage If You’re Self-Employed?
+Is It Hard to Get a Self Employed Remortgage?

-No, it’s not a harder to get a mortgage as a self-employed person than as an employed person, but you’ll be required to provide a little more information to prove your income.
-Evidence of your income is one of the ways that a remortgage lender understands whether you can afford the monthly repayments.
+No, it’s not harder to get a remortgage when self employed compared to employed, but you will be required to provide a little more information to prove your income.
+Evidence of your income is one of the ways that a remortgage lender assesses whether you can afford the monthly repayments.

-Like all choices, there are pros and cons and your personal circumstances need to be considered.
+Like all choices, there are pros and cons, and your personal circumstances need to be considered.
 Your existing lender will already have a relationship with you, so they may be able to see that you’ve never missed a payment.
-They’re also more likely to take fewer years of accounts than a different lender who’s assessing you as a risk for the first time.
+They’re also more likely to accept fewer years of accounts than a different lender, who’s assessing you as a risk for the first time.

 Some of those options include extending the mortgage term, for instance, from 10 to 20 years.
 Your adviser will explain that this might reduce your monthly repayments, which can increase your chances of a successful application.
 However, increasing your term will mean that you pay more interest (cost borrowing) as you’re taking longer to pay the money back.